apache/cxf/distribution/src/main/release/samples/jax_rs/basic_https/README.txt

 Likewise the client authenticates the server's certificate "CN=Cherry" and chain against the same trust store.
-Note also the usage of the cipherSuitesFilter configuration in the configuration files, where each party imposes different ciphersuites contraints, so that the ciphersuite eventually negotiated during the TLS handshake is acceptable to both sides.
+Note also the usage of the cipherSuitesFilter configuration in the configuration files, where each party imposes different ciphersuites constraints, so that the ciphersuite eventually negotiated during the TLS handshake is acceptable to both sides.
 This may be viewed by adding a -Djavax.net.debug=all argument to the JVM.